Alec Bedser took 8 for 18 and 4 for 17 © Getty Images

 Bedser routs the Warwicks

 This brought Dick Spooner and the captain Tom Dollery to the crease.
 They hung around, and put up a formidable 19 for the fourth wicket — the highest of the innings.
-Alec Bedser removed both, and after the captain Stuart Surridge had a go, he was replaced by Tony Lock, who picked up two more.
+Alec Bedser removed both, and after the captain Stuart Surridge had a go, he was replaced by Tony Lock, who picked up 2 more.

 Four Warwickshire batsmen — Tom Cartwright, Don Taylor, Keith Dollery (of no relation to the captain), and Eric Hollies scored ducks (Ray Weeks remained unbeaten on zero).
 Bowlers of the calibre of Eric Bedser and Jim Laker did not even get a chance to bowl.
 Spooner top-scored with 19, and was the only batsman to reach double-figures.